jddecker/jddecker.github.io/content/blog/surviving tokyo quick travel tips/index.md

 * **Paper Tickets** - Available at ticket machines, but not recommended due to the hassle.
 * **IC Cards** (Suica, Pasmo, etc.) - Convenient rechargeable transit cards.
-* **Mobile Suica** (iPhone only for travelers) - The Suica app works on iPhones but is only available on Android phones sold in Japan.
+* **Mobile Suica** (iPhone only for travelers) - The Suica app works on iPhones and Android phones purchased in Japan.

 I always use the **Welcome Suica** physical card.
-It works like a regular Suica card but has some key differences:
+It's like a regular Suica but with these key differences:

 | Feature | Regular Suica | Welcome Suica |
 | --- | --- | --- |